tournament-js/tournament/doc/base.md

 ## Serialization
-Every tournament instance can be coerced into a string sensibly:
+Every tournament instance can be coerced into a string:

 ```js
 var trn = new FFA(16, [4, 4, 4], [2, 2]);